 Immediate advice and long-term rebuilding

-GAP works with National Society blood services and partners to help rebuild blood programs impacted by disasters; this includes short-term assistance, as well as longer term recovery and sustainability.
+GAP provides coordination assistance as requested to the IFRC, National Society blood services and partners to help rebuild blood programs impacted by disasters; this includes short-term assistance, as well as longer term recovery and sustainability.

 If a National Society blood service is impacted by a disaster, it is important to ensure that the National Society includes specific reference to the blood program recovery within the scope of any local or IFRC disaster appeals, to ensure resourcing is available to rebuild and recover this essential health service for the community.

 Impacted by a disaster?

 GAP can provide advice and coordination support for National Society blood program rebuild and recovery

 Get disaster prepared

 Find out more about GAP’s training materials for disaster preparedness and response